Georgios Tsiaras

-Georgios Tsiaras (alternate spelling: Giorgos Tsiaras; born May 4, 1982) is a Greek former professional basketball player.
-During his club playing career, he mainly covered the power forward position, but he could also assist at the center position.
+Georgios Tsiaras (also spelled Giorgos Tsiaras; Γιώργος Τσιάρας; born May 4, 1982) is a Greek basketball executive and former professional basketball player.
+He is the Sports Director of PAOK Thessaloniki and also serves as Team Manager of the Greece men's national basketball team.

+During his playing career, Tsiaras primarily played at the power forward position, while also being used as a center.

 Professional career

-During his first professional years, Tsiaras played with the Greek club AEK Athens, and with them he won the Greek League championship in 2002.
-In 2006, he moved to his home city of Larissa, and to the local Greek club Olympia Larissa.
-In 2008, he moved to The Greek club PAOK Thessaloniki.
-In 2010, he joined the Czech League club CEZ Nymburk.
+During his first professional years, Tsiaras played with AEK Athens, winning the Greek League championship with the club in 2002.
+In 2006, he returned to his home city of Larissa and joined Olympia Larissa.

+In 2008, Tsiaras signed with PAOK Thessaloniki, where he spent two seasons.
+In 2010, he moved abroad and joined ČEZ Nymburk of the Czech NBL.
+He won both the Czech league championship and Czech Cup with Nymburk.

-At the end of the season, he came back to Greece, signing with Panionios Athens.
-He later played with the Greek clubs Ikaros Kallitheas and Aris Thessaloniki.
-For the 2013–14 season, he signed with the Romanian League club CS Gaz Metan Mediaş.
-In August 2014, he signed with the Spanish 2nd Division team Melilla.
+At the end of the season, he returned to Greece and signed with Panionios.
+He subsequently played for Ikaros Kallitheas and Aris Thessaloniki.

+For the 2013–14 season, Tsiaras signed with Romanian club CS Gaz Metan Mediaș, competing with the club in both the domestic league and the FIBA EuroChallenge.

+In August 2014, he signed with Spanish second-division club Melilla.

-In May 2015, he returned to his former team Aris, for the Greek League 2014–15 season playoffs.
-On August 1, 2016, Tsiaras joined the Greek club Apollon Patras, where he spent two seasons.
-He retired from playing professional club basketball in 2019.
+In May 2015, Tsiaras returned to Aris for the 2014–15 Greek Basket League playoffs.
+He later played for Aries Trikala.

+On August 1, 2016, Tsiaras joined Apollon Patras, where he spent two seasons.
+He played his final professional season with Kymis in 2018–19.

 National team career

-Tsiaras was a member of the Greek junior national team.
-With Greece's junior national teams, he won the bronze medal at the 2000 FIBA Europe Under-18 Championship, the silver medal at the 2000 AST World Under-18, and the gold medal at the 2002 FIBA Europe Under-20 Championship.
+Tsiaras was a member of the Greek junior national teams.
+He won the bronze medal at the 2000 FIBA Europe Under-18 Championship, the silver medal at the 2000 Albert Schweitzer Tournament, and the gold medal at the 2002 FIBA Europe Under-20 Championship.